Leksi

 Logical analysis

-• The US and Iran are engaged in a tense standoff
+• The US and Iran are engaged in a conflict

 References